jupyter/nbclient/README.md

 **NBClient** lets you **execute** notebooks.

 A client library for programmatic notebook execution, **NBClient** is a tool for running Jupyter Notebooks in different execution contexts, including the command line.
-NBClient was spun out of [nbconvert](https://nbconvert.readthedocs.io/en/latest/)'s former `ExecutePreprocessor`.

 ## Interactive Demo